Ditzchann/ip/docs/README.md

 ### Events
 Tasks that happen within a certain period. _Unlike the 50 days you've been through, they do not repeat._

-Command format: `event TASKNAME /from DD-MM-YYYY /to DD-MM-YYYY`
+Command format: `event TASKNAME /from DATE /to DATE`
+- `DATE` should follow the format `DD-MM-YYYY`.

 Example Usage: `event Suppress the Queen of Hatred /from 23-01-2025 /to 23-02-2025`